 Your newborn child is an individual.
 It will kick, cry, sleep and be hungry whenever and for however long it likes.
 In order to build a strong bond with your baby, it is important that you get to know each other.
 The best way to do this is to spend lots of time together right from the start.
 Soon you will be able to read your baby's different bodily signals and noises.
 And your baby will also be able to tell from your touch and tone of voice how you are feeling.
 If you understand each other, breastfeeding often goes more smoothly too.

 You should organise puerperium care with a midwife as soon as possible for the period after your baby is born.
 The midwife will be able to advise you on breastfeeding, as well as monitoring the post-birth vaginal discharge and the reforming of the womb.
 Midwives can also give you lots of tips on how best to handle your newborn baby.
-A list of midwives is available from your doctor, the maternity hospital or here.
-Simply enter your postcode and Midwives Australia will find a midwife in your area with just one click.
+A list of midwives is available from your doctor or the maternity hospital.